-Appendix 2: ENSREG stress test specification
+Appendix 2: INRA stress test specification

-Appendix 3: WENRA Contents and Format of the Final Stress Test Report
+Appendix 3: INRA Contents and Format of the Final Stress Test Report

 Post-Fukushima “stress tests” of european nuclear power plants – CONTENTS AND FORMAT OF National Reports

 This document is intended to provide guidance for the European Nuclear Regulators and for the European Nuclear Licensees on application of ENSREG document Annex I, EU “Stress test” specifications.
 It is obvious that each Licensee will in addition take into account the specifications given by his National Nuclear Regulator.